 On 1 July 2021, the Group entered into a USD 100 million unsecured facility.

 On 17 December 2021, the Group refinanced the USD 266 million facility.
 This facility was extinguished and replaced with the USD 84 million and USD 106 million facilities.

-The weighted average effective interest rate per annum of total borrowings at the balance sheet date is as follows:
+The weighted average effective interest rates per annum of total borrow- ings at the balance sheet date are as follows: